 The classical theory accounts well for the pattern of economic development up to 1700.
 However, it does not account for the increase in living standards that occurred after 1900.
-Since about 1900, the growth rate has been roughly constant, with a doubling of per capita output every 35 years.
-Modern growth theory, in contrast, does.
-We now turn to that theory.

-Besides the roughly constant rate of growth achieved by developed countries over the last century and a half, a number of other features of post-1900 growth in the United Kingdom and some other countries are noted by Kaldor (1957).
-These additional modern economic growth facts are roughly that the consumption and investment shares of output are constant, the share of income paid to capital is constant, the capital-to-output ratio is constant, and the real return to capital is constant.
+Since about 1900, the growth rate of the early developers has been roughly constant, with a doubling of per capita output every 35 years.
+Modern growth theory, in contrast, does account for the increase.
+In addition to the roughly constant rate of growth achieved by developed countries over the last century and a half, other facts characterize modern economic growth.
+These facts are roughly that the consumption and investment shares of output are constant, the share of income paid to capital is constant, the capital-to-output ratio is constant, and the real return to capital is constant.